 Step 4 - Straining the mixture after the boiling is done

-On the flip side, if you don't have four hours to babysit the boiling mixture, less time would probably work too, although the butter won't be as strong.
 When you are done boiling, the next step is separating the solids from the liquids.

 A lot of the work can be done by pouring the mixture through a strainer into a container.
 However, the remaining ultra-hot cannabis trim still has a lot of liquid butter on it, and that needs to be separated too.